 Hi!
-I am a 25 year old Aussie girl.
-I am addicted to Harry Potter (but then again, who isn't) and the Black Jewels Trilogy.
+I am a 27 year old Aussie girl.
+I am addicted to Harry Potter (but then again, who isn't) The Mortal Instruments and the Black Jewels Trilogy.
 I am an aspiring writer, and have started writing my own fiction, as well as having been writing fanfic for about 2 years, however up until recently I have not had the courage to publish.
 Through fanfic, I hope (like most authors) to improve my writing.

-I will read almost any HP fanfic, but I have a particular fondness for epic length Harry centric stories, especially wrong BWL
+I will read almost any of the above menioned fanfic, but I have a particular fondness for epic length Harry centric stories, especially wrong BWL